Project Summary

 Project Description

-Fortis Inc. (FortisBC) enlisted RAM Engineering Ltd. (RAM) to conduct a detailed inspection of the Laveau Canyon Aerial Pipeline Crossing in Chase, BC.
-This task involved evaluating live gas pipelines, traversing remote areas, and operating near provincial parklands.
 RAM worked closely with FortisBC to ensure safety and efficiency, employing remote inspection tools to bypass difficult terrain and enhance inspection accuracy and coverage.

-RAM’s Role
+Our Role

-• Condition of ground entry points
+• Conditions of ground entry points;

-• Corrosion of pits, specific location(s),
+• Corrosion of pits in specific location(s);

-• Pipe alignment
+• Pipe alignment;

-• Leakage (due to corrosion or damage)
+• Existing leakage due to corrosion or damage;

 Project Highlights

-RAM successfully planned and executed the inspection work utilizing visual inspection techniques alongside specialized equipment including a Utility Task Vehicle (UTV) and an Unmanned Aerial Vehicle (UAV drone).
-The UAV drone, with prospective integration of thermal imaging capabilities, was utilized to capture comprehensive video and photographic documentation along the entirety of the pipeline, covering the full height of the towers and the length of the aerial crossing.
-The drone was operated from both sides of the crossing to ensure thorough inspection coverage.
+The UAV drone, with prospective integration of thermal imaging capabilities, was utilized to capture comprehensive video and photographic documentation along the entirety of the pipeline, covering the full height of the towers and the complete length of the aerial crossing.
+The drone was operated from both sides of the crossing to ensure meticulous inspection coverage.